-Authored by (in block letters): For papers written by groups the names of all auth nors are required.
-Name(s): First name(s): SCHOTTELIUS NICO \\/\!\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ I have committed none of the forms sheet.
-I have documented all methods, dat I have not manipulated any data.
-I have mentioned all persons who w rere significant facilitators of the work.
-I have documented all methods, datI have not manipulated any data. ra and processes truthfully.
-There significant facilitators of the work.
+Authored by (in block letters): For papers written by groups the names of all authors are e required.
+Name(s): First name(s): SCHOTTELIUS NICO \M!:\ !
+I have committed none of the forms of plasheet.
+I have documented all methods, data and I have not manipulated any data.
+I have mentioned all persons who were significant. ignificant facilitators of the work.
+I have documented all methods, data andI have not manipulated any data. d processes truthfully.